mecster09/rave-sim/README.md

 - `tests/` – Vitest unit and functional specs.
 - `docs/` – Reference material and task notes.

-Refer to the [requirements summary](docs/requirements.md) for the full problem statement and acceptance criteria.
+Refer to the [requirements summary](docs/requirements.md) for the full problem statement and acceptance criteria, and review the [project constitution](docs/constitution.md) for task-by-task guardrails.

+Active and historical work items live in [docs/tasks/task22.md](docs/tasks/task22.md) alongside prior task briefs.

 ## Contributing